From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Evaluation

+For all baselines, we set their memory-related parameters as recommended by their documentations (for the given memory budget), and apply all available point operation optimizations.
+For RocksDB, we enable Bloom Filters (with 10 bits) and use data block hash index~\cite{rocksdb-tuning, rocksdb-point}, using the \texttt{OptimizeForPointLookup()} option.
+SplinterDB employs quotient filters, which we enable.

+We configure \faster with fixed $1$GiB hash index ($8$ tag bits) and $1.75$GiB \hlog in-memory region ($90\%$ mutable like in~\cite{FASTER}).
+For most experiments, we replace \faster's original scan-based compaction with \sys's lookup-based one, to avoid exceeding the memory budget during compaction process.

-Unless otherwise noted, we configure \sys as follows.
-The in-place update region of the hot log is set to $90\%$ of the log in-memory region (as in prior work~\cite{FASTER}).
-We use $512$MiB memory budget ($\approx4$M hash buckets) for the hot-log index.
-We assign $512$MiB to read-cache.
-We use just $64$MiB for the in-memory region of the cold log.
-We configure the cold-log index to use $256$B hash chunks, which are indexed in-memory using another $64$MiB.
+\bsubsection{\sys Configuration.} Unless otherwise noted, we configure \sys as per our guidelines (see Section~\ref{sec:f2-implementation-usage}).
+The mutable region of the hot log is set to $90\%$ of the log in-memory region.
+We use $512$MiB memory budget ($4$M hash buckets) for the hot-log index and assign $512$MiB to read-cache.
+We only use $64$MiB for the in-memory region of the cold-log and configure the cold-log index to use $256$B hash chunks that are indexed in-memory using another $64$MiB.
 The remaining budget ($\approx1.75$GiB) is mostly used for the in-memory region of the hot log.
-To trigger both hot-cold and cold-cold compactions, we set the disk budget of the hot (cold) record log to $5$GiB ($35$GiB).
-Note that we use the above \sys configuration for all workloads to perform a fair comparing against the baselines, even if this configuration might not be the optimal performance-wise for every workload.
-For example, as we show in Section~\ref{sec:eval-read-cache}, trading \sys's in-memory region of the hot log for larger read-cache, results in superior performance for read-intensive workloads.
+To trigger both hot-cold and cold-cold compactions, we set the disk budget of the hot (cold) record log to $125\%$ of database size: $5$GiB ($35$GiB) for YCSB and $7.5$GiB ($42.5$GiB) for MixGraph.
+Note that we use the same \sys configuration for all workloads to perform a \emph{fair} comparison against the baselines.